-of super ordering that would make satisfaction the supreme goal in life, independently of the conception of life that relates satisfaction to objective achievements.
+of Rawls' (1982) argument, in particular, is worth considering.
+He notes that directly comparing the satisfactions of individuals with different conceptions of the good life would use a questionable metric, a sort of super ordering that would make satisfaction the supreme goal in life, independently of the conception of life that relates satisfaction to objective achievements.
 If we consider that the only judgments about the dimensions of life that are available are those formed by individuals, it seems indeed advisable to treat those judgments as ordinal non comparable preferences.
 Consider two individuals who have the same preferences over the various possible lives and who both deem the life of one of them to be better than the other's.
 It may, however, happen that their satisfactions are ranked in the opposite order because of different aspiration levels.
 Comparing their situations in terms of satisfaction would fail to respect their own comparison of their lives.
 Paraphrasing J.S.
-Mill, it is better to be a rich dissatisfied than a poor satisfied, if the rich and the poor both prefer the former's life to the latter's.
+Mill, it is better to be a rich dissatisfied than a poor satisfied, if the rich and the poor both prefer the former's life.
 These issues will be taken up again in Sections 6 and 7.

 The second criticism is that a social welfare function W whose arguments are individual money-metric utilities may fail to be quasi-concave in resources (Blackorby and Donaldson, 1988).
 This observation can in fact be substantially generalized on the basis of results from the theory of fair allocation (e.g., Maniquet and Sprumont, 2004): Any approach which obeys the Pareto principle and which evaluates individual situations by the indifference sets at the contemplated allocation (i.e., not just money-metric utilities) will fail to be quasi-concave unless it gives absolute priority to the worse off.
 The literature on fair allocation deduces from this observation that the maximin and leximin criteria are the only acceptable aggregators.
 This may sound an ominous result because these criteria are considered extreme on the spectrum of inequality aversion, but the theory is flexible about how to evaluate individual situations.
-For instance, it can justify the laisser-faire policy if individual endowments are considered fair and are suitably incorporated into the comparisons of individual indifference sets.31
+For instance, it can justify the laisser-faire policy if individual endowments are considered fair and are suitably incorporated into the comparisons of individual indifference sets.46

 An alternative reading of this result is that if one does not want to adopt the maximin or leximin criterion, one has to accept certain apparent violations of inequality aversion.
 Consider the healthyequivalent income, and imagine two individuals with health equal to 0.5 (recall that the range for health is [0, 1]).
 Suppose that their ordinary incomes in allocation x are (100, 200) and their equivalent incomes (80, 150).
 Imagine that a regressive transfer between them would produce a new situation with ordinary incomes (90, 210) and equivalent incomes (75, 190).
 If one considers that, for two healthy individuals, the distribution (75, 190) is better than (80, 150), it is only logical, by Pareto-indifference, that for the halfhealthy individuals under consideration, the regressive transfer yields an improvement.
 This is intuitively defensible if one observes that the regressive transfer triggers a reduction in both individuals' willingness to pay for a good health, especially for the beneficiary of the transfer.
-This example may also suggest that, in practice, such violations of the Pigou-Dalton principle are unlikely to occur in dramatic proportions if the aggregator has enough inequality aversion.
+This example may also suggest that, in practice, such violations of the Pigou-Dalton principle are unlikely to occur in dramatic proportions if the aggregator has substantial inequality aversion.